gta191977649/MTASA-SkyGfx/README.md

     * vehicleRearLightAlpha ✔️  Alpha multiplier for rear light
     * buildingExtraBrightness ✔️ Multiplier for building extra brightness
     * vehicleExtraBrightness ✔️ Multiplier for building extra brightness
+    * fixRotor ✔️ fix the helicopter rotor blur texture like in ps2
+    * rotorMaxAlpha ✔️ max alpha for rotor

 - Bugs/Issue
   * ~Sun can see through by walls -> Due to zTest disabled~ ✔️